 - 1. Knowledge of the pharmacology of pharmacotherapeutic agents for substance use disorders, proper dosing, and ongoing management using them. - 2.
-Knowledge of non-pharmacologic treatments for substance use disorders, including their evidence base, effectiveness, and accessibility. - 3.
-Knowledge of the levels of care for addiction treatment in the ASAM Patient Placement Criteria and which level to recommend based on patient need and motivational level.

-4. Knowledge of the scope of substance use in the primary care settings, including tobacco, alcohol, opioids, stimulants, and sedatives.
+Knowledge of newer long activing formulations of MOUD and the risks and benefits of these approaches for the individual patient with OUD. - 3.
+Knowledge of non-pharmacologic (psychosocial or behavioral) treatments for substance use disorders, including their evidence base, effectiveness, and accessibility. - 4.
+Knowledge of the levels of care for addiction treatment in the ASAM Patient Placement Criteria and which level to recommend based on patient need and motivational level. - 5.
+Knowledge of the scope of substance use in the primary care settings, including tobacco, alcohol, opioids, stimulants, and sedatives. - 6.
+Knowledge of common mental health comorbidities and how to triage and refer patients for appropriate care.